Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Experiments and Analysis

-\textbf{Our refined and adaptive protocols:} Our adaptive protocols (\ie, ASS, AUE, ALH, and ATHE) demonstrate significantly lower ASR compared to their traditional counterparts across all privacy budgets.
-For example, ASS effectively mitigates the ASR vulnerability of the state-of-the-art SS by capping the $\mathrm{ASR}$ below 0.25, in contrast to the traditional SS where the $\mathrm{ASR}$ gets to $1$ (\ie, the adversary can fully infer the user's value).
+Our adaptive protocols (\ie, ASS, AUE, ALH and ATHE) demonstrate significantly lower ASR compared to their traditional counterparts across all privacy budgets.
+For example, ASS effectively mitigates the ASR vulnerability of the state-of-the-art SS by capping the $\mathrm{ASR}$ below 0.25, in contrast to the traditional SS, where the $\mathrm{ASR}$ gets to $1$ (\ie, the adversary can fully infer the user's value).
 Similarly, AUE consistently achieves a lower or comparable ASR relative to the state-of-the-art OUE protocol, highlighting the benefits of its adaptive parameter optimization.
 For ALH, the adaptive mechanism achieves a balanced compromise between the low ASR of BLH and the moderate ASR of OLH by dynamically optimizing the hash domain size, resulting in a substantial reduction in ASR compared to traditional OLH.
 Finally, ATHE demonstrates more resilience than THE across all domain sizes, thereby showcasing the effectiveness of our framework in enhancing privacy protection.

 \begin{leftbar} \textbf{ASR increases with $\varepsilon$, but our adaptive protocols resist:} As the privacy budget $\varepsilon$ increases, ASR generally rises for all protocols due to weaker privacy guarantees.
-However, our adaptive protocols (ASS, AUE, ALH, ATHE) exhibit significantly lower (\ie, $\leq 5$ orders of magnitude) ASRs across a broad range of $\varepsilon$ values, underscoring their enhanced resilience against privacy attacks and their ability to maintain robust privacy protection. \end{leftbar}
+However, our adaptive protocols (ASS, AUE, ALH and ATHE) exhibit significantly lower (\ie, by up to $\leq 5\times$) ASRs across a broad range of $\varepsilon$ values, underscoring their enhanced resilience against privacy attacks. \end{leftbar}